-If The Person Had Privilege To Commit Assault
+If The Person Had Privilege To Commit Assault Or Battery

 There are select persons that can be exempt from facing consequences for battery, under the right circumstances.
 A prominent example is police officers, who may deem it necessary in appropriate situations to use force to place a person under arrest for a suspected crime.

-Whether The Assault Was Self-Defense
+Whether The Assault Or Battery Was Self-Defense

-Individuals who commit assault as an act of self-defense are unlikely to be charged for their actions.
+Individuals who commit assault or battery as an act of self-defense are unlikely to be charged for their actions.
 This is applicable under circumstances where the defendant committed an act of assault to protect themselves against an initial assault committed by the plaintiff.
 This defense can also apply in situations where a person uses reasonable force to protect another person under threat.

 Denial Of Elements

-All necessary elements listed as definitions of assault and battery must be met in order for a defendant to be legally charged.
+All necessary elements listed as definitions of assault and battery must be met in order for a defendant to be legally liable.
 If a defendant is able to disprove or deny one or more elements, the charge or claim filed against them will likely fail.